How to Improve Page Load Speed

 Once you’ve done your homework, it’s time to start compressing.
 Because the process is lengthy, you should go directly to the source.
 Google’s PageSpeed Insights page provides step-by-step instructions for optimizing GIF, PNG and JPEG—file types that eat up 96% of the entire internet’s image traffic.
 You can download the optimized images directly from PageSpeed Insights or you can use third-party tools, such as ImageMagick.
 Google warns that if you use a third-party tool, the transformation may make your images larger.

 How to Test Page Load Speed

 There are dozens of free tools out there that allow you to enter a page’s URL and run a speed test.
 While many of these speed tests are effective, there’s a very good chance you’re running them wrong.
-Though may not thinking that running an inaccurate speed test is that big of a deal, the reality is that it is a big deal.
+Though you may not think that running an inaccurate speed test is a big deal, the reality is that it is a big deal.
 If you fail to run a speed test correctly, you can’t accurately gauge improvements, or worse, you may try to improve areas that are really performing quite well.
 So, how can you run a proper speed test?
 Use this two-step process:

 Before you run your test

 Check to see if you have your content delivery network and you’re caching already configured and running on your site.
 If you don’t, check with your hosting provider or web developer to see about setting these things up.

 By running a test from a location that is close to your data center and from one that is far away.
 This will help you determine how much of an impact your content delivery network has on page performance.
 If you can’t get to a distant location, temporarily disable your CDN and re-test your site from the same location.